 You have no items in your shopping cart.

-Similar to a freshwater aquarium where you can set up the tank, add dechlorinator and immediately add fish, a saltwater aquarium is quite different then freshwater.
+Setting up a saltwater aquarium is quite different then freshwater.
 A saltwater aquarium must first be cycled to prepare the environment for fish & corals.
 Nitrogen cycling is a process in which the water goes through several biological changes that results in it being chemically balanced to sustain life.
-It's a tedious process that can take up to two months to complete.
-But, it's necessary process to keep your marine life healthy and alive.
+It can be a tedious process that can take a few weeks to complete.
+But, it's a necessary process to keep your marine life healthy and alive.
 There are a number of products on the market today to help speed up the cycling process.
 Click here to see Bacterial Additives that can Instantly Cycle your Tank, the days of waiting weeks to cycle are gone!

 There are several different methods that you can use to cycle a new saltwater aquarium.
 However, it all comes down to either cycling with or without fish.
 All of the methods produce the same end results, but some are faster than others.
 However, no matter how you cycle your tank it's going to take some time and patience.
 Because all of the methods work, the one you should choose is a matter of personal preference.